bkabrda/anymarkup/README.rst

 -------------------------------------

 When using ``anymarkup.parse(input)``, anymarkup will try to guess markup language of input.
-This usually works fine, the only issue is ini vs toml.
-These two look almost the same and in fact have common subset (which, however, yields different parsing result).
+This usually works fine except:
+* ini vs toml: These two look almost the same and in fact have common subset (which, however, yields different parsing result).
 Because of this, anything with an ini-like look will be parsed with ini parser.
 If you want an input string to be parsed as toml, you have to explicitly specify that using ``format=toml`` (see below for examples).
+* json vs json5: json5 is superset of json, but not very widely used.
+Because of practicality of json usage, everything that looks like json is parsed as json.
+If you want input string to be parsed as json5, you have to explicitly specify that using ``format=json5``.

 When using ``anymarkup.parse_file(path)``, anymarkup will try to guess format based on file extension and then fallback to guessing as explained above.
-This means that if the file has ``.toml`` extension, you don't have to provide ``format=toml`` explicitly.
+This means that if the file has ``.toml`` pr ``.json5`` extension, you don't have to provide ``format=<format>`` explicitly.

 Notes on Parsing Basic Types
 ----------------------------